 The program requires a minimum of 30 credit hours of graduate-level coursework.
 The program consists of four computer science courses and six others, focusing on policy, management, compliance and risk management—a blend that is designed to develop a well-rounded skillset in graduates.
-Even for those working full-time, all cybersecurity courses can be completed in roughly 2.5 years.

 Upon graduation, M.Eng(CPC) students will be able to: